adazzle/react-data-grid/README.md

 ###### `onCellContextMenu?: Maybe<(args: CellClickArgs<R, SR>, event: CellMouseEvent) => void>`

 A function called when cell is right clicked.
 The default behavior is to select the cell.
-Call `preventGridDefault` to prevent to override the default bahavior
+Call `preventGridDefault` to prevent the default bahavior

 ```tsx
 function onCellContextMenu(args, event) {